sara-nl/PRACE-intro-dl/README.md

    scancel JobID

 If your job is running, you can open your browser and go to localhost:5XXX (replace again XXX with the three digits of your login name).
 You should be able to see the Jupyter notebook now.

+NOTE: the script job.jupyter.gpu includes a line with the reservation "ptc_course_1", which is valid only for the first day of the course.
+The script may be used later, but this reservation won't be valid anymore, and therefore will need to be changed or removed.

 ## Running the notebooks at home